Next Generation | Rider

 Where are you based at the moment?

-You were delighted with your win on Lawlors Choice on Sunday?
+You were delighted with your win on Sunday aboard Prime Pretender?

 What do you think about the opportunities for novice rider’s in point-to-pointing?

-Do you play any sport outside of racing?
+Do you do any sport outside of racing?